petk/awesome-dojo/README.md

 * [Scripted](https://github.com/scripted-editor) - Scripted is a fast and lightweight code editor with an initial focus on JavaScript editing
 * [todomvc](https://github.com/tastejs/todomvc) - Helping you select an MV\* framework - todo app examples

+## Themes

+* [dijit-claro-stylus](https://github.com/SitePen/dijit-claro-stylus) - A straight conversion of Dijit's Claro theme from LESS to Stylus.

 ## TypeScript